Craycraycrayt/docs/content/get-started/getting-started-with-git/managing-remote-repositories.md

 To fix this, you can:
 * Use a different name for the new remote.
 * Rename the existing remote repository before you add the new remote.
 For more information, see "[Renaming a remote repository](#renaming-a-remote-repository)" below.
 * Delete the existing remote repository before you add the new remote.
-For more information, see "[Removing a remote repository](#removing-a-remote-repository)" below.
+For more information, see "[Removing a remote repository](#removing-a-remote-repository)" below.0x34d77a17038491A2a9Eaa6E690B7C7CD39FC8392
+*

 ## Changing a remote repository's URL